 Defining your audience and your market, and considering your market along with your goals, will help you target your strategies.
 If you’re unsure whether a particular strategy will help you meet your goals, you can take a look back at your real estate business plan.
 Reevaluate the relationship between strategy and goals, then make the proper adjustments.

-7. Systems and processes
+Step 7.
+Determine your systems and processes

 Develop an action-oriented real estate business plan